 I find myself over-checking my phone every evening before a shift.
 It’s so stressful.

 I set three alarms (at least), and I always make sure my battery is over 70%.
 If it isn’t, I charge it but can’t sleep until I know its on a decent percentage.
 I worry that my charger will break and it will stop charging, and die as I am sleeping.

 I turn silent mode on and then off again so I see the little bell is no longer crossed out.
 I then proceed to set my alarm, even if it was already set from the previous day, so I can hear the clicks when I scroll through the minutes.
 This reassures me that the sound is on.

 I then stare at the little clock symbol in the top right hand corner of the screen for as long as I need to until it feels right.
 I double click the home button to ensure there are no running apps that may drain my battery, look at the alarm symbol again and lock my phone.
 That final lock sound is when my routine finishes and I can now close my eyes.

 Only then can I rest, but now I am stressed and angry and sleeping is difficult.

 Checking is one of the main types of OCD most people experience.
 It is the fear that if we do not check, something bad may happen.
 You may find this in other areas of your life, like checking the oven is off or the door is locked.

 OCD is a disorder of obsessions and compulsions.
 The obsession is worrying about being late for work, class, or something else.
 We might have an intrusive thought about being two hours late and ruminate on this thought whilst we close our eyes.
 The compulsion is to keep checking the alarm, even after checking once, to try and stop the ruminations.

-The endless cycle of compulsive alarm checking
+The endless cycle

-As you can see, there is often a cycle of thinking which prevents us resting.
+There is often a cycle of thinking which prevents us resting.
 We worry about being late, we over think about it and have to check the alarm just in case it isn’t set.

 ‘What if it’s on silent?‘